Repository Name

 Components:

-: Optional.
+module: Optional.
 Used for microservice architecture or modular monoliths.

 Rules